visier/api-samples/dv-export/python/README.md

 pip install -r requirements.txt
 ```

-Configured the .env file.
-The provided .env file contains parameters specific to the script as well as auth variables for the Visier Python Connector.
+Configured the .env files.
+The provided `.env.dv-export` file contains parameters specific to the script.
+`.env.visier-auth` contains variables for the Visier Python Connector.

+Note that the provided `BASE_DOWNLOAD_DIRECTORY` will be **deleted** if `DELETE_BASE_DOWNLOAD_DIRECTORY_AFTER_EXPORT` is `True`.
+Use a new or empty directory, not a shared directory like `~/Downloads/`.
+The script will create a new directory if one
+does not exist at the provided location.

 ### Visier user configuration
 See https://github.com/visier/connector-python for more details on authentication through the Visier Python Connector.